Orchid Fertilization: 5 Unique Methods

 Misting sprays have a smaller concentration of N-P-K since you will be using it more often and directly on the leaves and roots.
 There is no need to dilute it, since it already comes watered down (too watery, in my opinion.)

-We have chosen Miracle-Gro® Ready-To-Use Orchid Plant Food Mist
+I have chosen Miracle-Gro® Ready-To-Use Orchid Plant Food Mist

-as our example to review.
+as my example to review.

 On the instructions of this mist, it says to spray the orchids once a week directly on leaves, roots and soil.
 The only place to avoid the misting is on the blooms.

 72% of consumers gave this fertilizer 5 stars, and 12% gave it 4 stars, totaling 87% in the highly-satisfied category.

 What is a bit funny though, pardon my sense of humor, was that one of the negative reviews was not being able to make the spray bottle work.
 After much frustration, the irritated customer tossed the entire bottle.